• Skip to primary navigation

 Instant Pot Thai Red Curry Pinterest pin - bowl of curry with spoon on red and gold napkin - From Paint the Kitchen Red

-This Instant Pot Thai Red Curry with Chicken is just delightful!
-It makes a perfect meal when paired with Jasmine Rice, and it comes together so quickly in the Instant Pot.
+This Instant Pot Thai Red Curry with Chicken is the most popular recipe on the blog.
+It makes a perfect meal when paired with Jasmine Rice and comes together quickly in the Instant Pot.
 To make it a real one-pot meal, cook rice and Thai red curry together using the Pot in Pot method!
 Perfect for a busy weeknight meal.
+[Instant Pot and Stovetop instructions included.]

 Thai cuisine is one of my all-time favorite cuisines.
 For the longest time, we just went to restaurants to get our Thai fix.
-And if I ever did attempt to make Thai food, the flavor was not even close to what my favorite restaurants served, and so I just didn’t bother.
+And when I did attempt to make Thai food, the flavor wasn’t even close to what my favorite restaurants served, and so I just didn’t bother.

 There are two more ingredients you should try and get when you visit your Asian grocery store: Lime leaves (also known as k-lime, makrut and sometimes kaffir lime) and Thai basil.
 They add unsurpassed and unique flavors to this Instant Pot Thai Red Curry.